SystemsApproach/5G/arch.rst

 It worth being more specific about the security architecture of the cellular network, which also serves to fill in some details about how each individual UE connects to the network.
+The architecture is grounded by two trust assumptions.

-Each Base Station trusts that it is connected to the Mobile Core by a secure private network, and establishes the tunnels introduced in :numref:`Figure %s <fig-tunnels>` over that network: a GTP/UDP/IP tunnel to the Core's User Plane (Core-UP) and a SCTP/IP tunnel to the Core's Control Plane (Core-CP).
-Each UE has an operator-provided SIM card, which uniquely identifies the subscriber (by phone number) and establishes the radio parameters need to communicate with that operator's Base Stations.
+First, each Base Station trusts that it is connected to the Mobile Core by a secure private network, and establishes the tunnels introduced in :numref:`Figure %s <fig-tunnels>` over that network: a GTP/UDP/IP tunnel to the Core's User Plane (Core-UP) and a SCTP/IP tunnel to the Core's Control Plane (Core-CP).
+Second, each UE has an operator-provided SIM card, which uniquely identifies the subscriber (by phone number) and establishes the radio parameters (e.g., frequency band) need to communicate with that operator's Base Stations.
 The SIM card also includes a secret key used to authenticate the UE.

 .. _fig-secure:
 .. figure:: figures/Slide34.png